 Falsified and counterfeit drugs and medicines are a real risk to customers’ health.
 As falsified medicines become more sophisticated, the risk of them reaching patients increases.
 They represent a serious threat to global health and call for a comprehensive strategy at both national and international levels.

-For that reason, government authorities all around the world are defining and implementing regulations with which pharmaceutical industry players must comply.
+For that reason, government authorities all around the world are defining and implementing regulations with which the pharmaceutical industry must comply.

-In the US, the FDA has defined standards to secure the drug supply chain – standardized numerical identification for prescription drug packages is now required.
+In the U.S., the Federal Drug Administration (FDA) has defined standards to secure the drug supply chain.
+Standardized numerical identification for prescription drug packages is now required.

 Aggregation is the next logical step and requirement of the DSCSA.
 All companies that have just finished implementing the serialization process are expected to implement this next critical step by 2023.

 Aggregation is the association of uniquely serialized items to higher packaging levels, which also have a unique serial number.
 The serialized items inside a container are regarded as the “children,” and the serialized container containing these packs is called the “parent.”
 In a bundle of bottles or cartons, each unit has its own serial number, but the bundle itself has a top label including a unique serial number.
 In this case, the bottles or cartons are the children, and the bundle itself is the parent.